Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Computational models and methods

 \subsection{Initial configuration of the stenting device}

 Coronary stenosis often affects long artery sections, requiring stent lengths of up to $\unit[60]{mm}$.
 Due to their high curvature, especially in the right coronary artery, placing the stent into a curved artery section is inevitable.
 The relatively low bending stiffness of the uninflated balloon-stent system allows for the bending of the system to place the stent in the correct position.
-As it is not relevant to this paper's research objective, we neglect the procedure of the stenting device positioning to the target site and directly start the simulation from a predefined, bent configuration inside the vessel.
-For the final mechanical load on the artery, the exact initial configuration is not critical, hence, we use a simplified approach described in the following.
+We neglect the procedure of the stenting device positioning to the target site and directly start the simulation from a predefined, bent configuration inside the vessel.
+For the final mechanical load on the artery, the exact initial configuration is not critical.
+Hence, \revb{we propose a method to estimate an initial configuration for the stenting device that enables the application to curved artery sections without the necessity to simulate the catheter insertion process.}

 In the first step, the balloon geometry in the stenosed area before the inflation is determined.
 Figure~\ref{fig:ballooncenterline}a) shows an example of the artery geometry with its lumen centerline and the location of the narrowest diameter, which are the basis for the balloon geometry and position.
 We assume the stent is placed centrally at the stenosis, i.e., the stent midpoint is at the narrowest diameter site.
 The endpoints are determined with the targeted balloon length and are assumed to lie on the lumen centerline.